Ywingpilot2/FrostyBlueprintEditor/README.md

 - layout saving
 - xml style configs for node mappings
 - Transient node functionality

-## What needs to be worked on:
-- Additional support for more situations(e.g files based around components instead of objects)
 - Layered Graph Drawing algorithm for sorting nodes
+- Comment, & Redirect nodes
 - Options for customizing the look and functionality of the editor
-- Comment, Redirect, and shortcut transient nodes

 # For developers
 if you wish to contribute to this project, please read this before doing so.